janchrizz/ApiTestChallenge/README.md

 # Getting the Project
 1. Open the command line or terminal
+2. Navigate to your intended directory
-2. Clone this repository using `git clone https://github.com/janchrizz/ApiTestChallenge`
+3. Clone this repository using `git clone https://github.com/janchrizz/ApiTestChallenge`
+4. Alternatively, you can download the zip instead

 # How to Configure
 For this purpose, the only configuration needed to be set up is the config.ini file.